Last updated June 25, 2022

-As part of our series How to Fully Fund Your Master’s Degree, here is a list of universities that offer a fully funded Master’s in Music Education.
+As part of our series How to Fully Fund Your Master’s Degree, here is a list of universities that offer fully funded Master’s Programs in Music Education or fund most students in the Music Education master’s program.
 A master’s degree in music education prepares students to teach in high schools and middle schools, community colleges, lead private studios, and more.

 “Full funding” is a financial aid package for full-time students that includes full tuition remission as well as an annual stipend or salary during the entire program, which for Master’s degrees is usually 1-2 years.
 Funding usually comes with the expectation that students will teach or complete research in their field of study.
 Not all universities fully fund their master’s students, which is why researching the financial aid offerings of many different programs, including small and lesser-known schools both in the U.S. and abroad, is essential.

 The ProFellow Database for graduate and doctoral study also spotlights external funding opportunities for graduate school, including dissertation research, fieldwork, language study, and summer work experiences.

 Would you like to receive the full list of more than 1000+ fully funded programs in 60 disciplines?
 Download the FREE Directory of Fully Funded Graduate Programs and Full Funding Awards!